 There will be a total of 5 awards, $500 award each in the categories of:

 - “Most likely to succeed” – aka – “Best Screenplay” – Regardless of the quality of the video produced, the ideal project appears to be a project/program with best chances of success if it were to be funded and supported.
-The ideal candidate would be in a good position for future ISV funding consideration.
+The ideal candidate would be in an outstanding position for future ISV funding consideration.
 They are a potential candidate to evaluate for other ISV support applications.
 They could also be a script-writer for other projects/programs to be videotaped.
-See the video that won this award in PAC 2020.
+See the video that won this award in PAC 2022.

-- “Best Planned Project” – aka”Best Production Design” – This recognition will be awarded to the candidate who has the most financially thought out, most sustainable project or program proposal.
-Their project has the real potential to go to scale and reach hundreds of thousands of people in the near future.
+- “Best Planned Project” – aka “Best Production Design” – This recognition will be awarded to the candidate who has the most financially thought out, most sustainable project or program proposal.
+Their project has the real potential to go to scale and reach hundreds of thousands of people soon.
 A project or program that can be replicated by others and expanded, this would serve as a replicable model for other energy entrepreneurs.
-See the video that won this award in PAC 2020.
+See the video that won this award in PAC 2022.

 - Opportunity to earn a $500 prize in 5 categories.

-- Showcase your project to leadership of IEEE Smart Village
+- Display your project to leadership of IEEE Smart Village

 - Introduce and solicit support for your project from IEEE and other funders